Johnny Depp Says Cancel Culture Is 'So Far Out of Hand' That 'No One Is Safe' (Video)

 “But it’s not just me that this has happened to.
 It’s happened to a lot of people.
 This type of thing has happened to women, men, children, who’ve suffered from various types of unpleasantries that sadly at a certain point they begin to think that it’s normal or that it’s them, when it’s not,” Depp said.
 “When there is an injustice, whether it’s against you or someone you love, or someone you believe in, stand up, don’t sit down.
 Don’t sit down on ’em, they need you.”

 “I believe that if you are armed with the truth, then that’s all you need,” he said.
-“It doesn’t matter if a judgement…has taken some artistic license.”
+“It doesn’t matter if a judgment…has taken some artistic license.”